Lulezer/Echlib-Library/README.md

 # Echlib

-A libary made to Help People start Making Games
+A library made to Help People start Making Games

-An easy and OpenSource GameDev Libary
+An easy and OpenSource GameDev library

 Feutures include: